bhawesh1290332/CineIQ-A-recommendation-Model/README.md

 ├── IMDB Dataset.csv
 └── distilbert-sentiment-final/

-Copy example.env to .env and fill in your own token there.
+Copy example.env to file named .env and fill in your own token there.

 distilbert-sentiment-final/, svd_model.pkl, and reviews_cache.db files will be obtained on running the CineIQ1.ipynb, for fetching reviews from TMBD site it will take somewhere around 2.5 hours since it is obtaining close to 10k reviews,